Once you spot one Colorado potato beetle, there could be more hiding in your garden. These beetles are known simply as potato bugs.

 2. Row Covers

-These covers are used to protect plants against attacks from certain pests.
-It prevents flying insect pests from landing on your plants to cause damage.
+These covers protect plants from certain pests.
+They prevent flying insect pests from landing on your plants and causing damage.

 3. Repellent Plants

-Using plants as a means of deterring pests is one of the best organic pest control methods out there.
+Using plants to deter pests is one of the best organic pest control methods.

-Plants that repel Colorado potato beetles include tansy, coriander, marigolds, nasturtium, and catnip.
-Utilize these as companion plants to help keep away these pests.
+Plants that repel Colorado potato beetles include tansy, coriander, marigolds, nasturtiums, and catnip.
+Use these as companion plants to help keep pests away.

 4. Soap and Water